 To view this guide as a PDF or to print it for later viewing, click here.

-Due to the unique nature of memorials, each customized, personalized feature influences the price.
+Due to the unique nature of headstones, each customized, personalized feature influences the price.

 On the lower cost end is a flush, lawn-level grave marker, and an upright memorial is on the high end.

-Note that each cemetery will have rules and regulations surrounding the type, size and material memorials allowed.
+Note: Each cemetery will have rules and regulations on the type, size and material of permitted memorials.

 Considered a “basic stone,” lawn-level memorials sit flush with the ground and are typically a rectangular or square shape.

 Often mounted on a granite base, bronze memorials sit flush with or are slightly raised off the ground.
-As the Price Range Comparison chart showcases, bronze memorials have an especially wide variance in price.
-This is due to the possibility of using bronze on a flush, bevel, slant or even an upright memorial.
+As the price range comparison chart showcases, bronze memorials have an especially wide variance in price because bronze can be used on a flush, bevel, slant or even an upright memorial.

 Affectionately called a “pillow,” bevel memorials rise a few inches above the ground and have a slight sloping shape.

-Slant memorials are cut at an angle to allow inscriptions to be seen from a distance—the first memorial type on this list that always offer that.
+Slant memorials are cut at an angle to allow inscriptions to be seen from a distance.

 These large memorials are built to be admired from afar.
 Most commonly seen as rectangles or with rounded edges, upright memorials may also be unique shapes or accompanied by a statue.